-As one of the fastest growing megaregions in the U.S., the continuing in-migration of talent at all levels positively impacts the regional economy and translates into increased workforce availability.
-Nearly half of Southern Arizona’s population is in the prime working age range of 18 to 54*.
-Median age in the megaregion is 33* and Arizona itself is the 11th youngest state in the U.S.
+As one of the fastest-growing megaregions in the U.S., the continuing in-migration of talent at all levels positively impacts the regional economy and translates into increased workforce availability.
+Nearly half of Southern Arizona’s population is in the prime working-age range of 18 to 54.
+Arizona itself is the 11th youngest state in the U.S.

 The availability of fast-track, customized training also has had a significant impact on the region’s workforce.
 Training courses from the aerospace, information technology, plastics, optics and electronics industries to ISO certification preparation and soft-skills programs on leadership and team building can be found among numerous institutions.

 Southern Arizona’s highly-skilled workforce is a product of targeted education programs at The University of Arizona, Arizona State University, University of Phoenix, Pima Community College, Central Arizona College and Cochise College, as well as many technical and specialized training programs throughout the region.
 There are also a number of highly organized cooperative efforts to recruit and retain workers for new and expanding businesses.